zuiko21/minimOS/hard/jalapa2.md

 ### VIA configuration

-A **two-VIAs design** is very interesting because of obvious reasons.
+A **dual-VIA design** is very interesting because of obvious reasons.
 Being targeted as a _development machine_, having a separate **VIAport**s for user devices while keeping a second VIA for a basic **debug interface** (_PASK_ plus a 4-bit LCD module) is expected to considerably ease development, whilst having the **_jiffy_ T1 interrupt**